How Performables get their dependencies

 Performables' state represents parameters

 Performables are created using the builder pattern and do not hold references to any dependency services.
-Instead, the state of the performable represents the 'parameters' for that performable.
-This state is typically set via constructor parameters or public settable properties.
+Instead, the state of the performable (and thus their constructor parameters) represent the parameters for the performable's behaviour.
+This state should be set via constructor parameters and should be immutable.

 An example